 I’ve never been so happy with a shampoo before and my hair is back to its giant self.
 I hope this helps!
 You should remember two things for flat greasy hair – don’t condition in the shower and if you do use a light conditioner, Sebastian makes a good one (Sebastian by Sebastian Light Conditioner).
 Protein is good to have in your diet and on your hair, and always stay hydrated and well rested.
 Biotin and Keratin (sp?) are also good with your hair but I haven’t been able to find a vegan version of this stuff.

-use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted over 3 years ago
+use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted about 4 years ago

-I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted over 3 years ago
+I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted about 4 years ago

 try using a dry shampoo, but if you don’t want to go out and purchase some..try using a bit of baby powder on your roots and combing it through your hair.
-Use a little bit at a time to avoid looking ridiculous and slowly build on it until you have your desired amount of shine in your hair.posted over 3 years ago
+Use a little bit at a time to avoid looking ridiculous and slowly build on it until you have your desired amount of shine in your hair.posted about 4 years ago

 I love using dry shampoo or baby powder.
 It really helps me out on the days that I sleep in and don’t have enough time to wash my hair.
-Dry shampoo adds major volume to my hair.posted over 3 years ago
+Dry shampoo adds major volume to my hair.posted about 4 years ago